 Careers in Broadcasting

-Broadcasting is an exciting and rewarding subject to study during your school years.
-But once you graduate, what options are out there for you in the working world?
+Broadcasting is an exciting and rewarding subject to study, but once you graduate, what options are out there for you in the working world?
 Read on for an overview of the types of career paths available to you after your broadcasting education.

-Let's start off with those on-screen and on-air personalities that come into people's minds when they think of broadcasting.
+Let's start off with those on-screen and on-air personalities that are most commonly associated with broadcasting.
 On-air talent – that's anyone appearing on the television screen or radio soundwaves, such as anchors, reporters and correspondents, and talk show hosts – are a small but integral part of broadcasting.
 They are the face and voice of the broadcast, each tasked with a combination of finding, interpreting, and delivering relevant stories and information to the broadcast audience.
 On-air jobs, especially those jobs in television, are high exposure, high responsibility, and may even come with an amount of local or national celebrity.
 Those who desire on-air careers in broadcasting will need to perfect their speech, appearance, and poise and attain the general knowledge necessary to process a wide variety of story types.

 Behind-the-scenes careers in broadcasting aren't all cables, dials, and buttons, though.
 A handful of different people shape each broadcast without much involvement in the technical details.
 Foremost among these people is the producer, whose varied and often difficult duties include dispatching and communicating with reporters in the field, choosing what will be broadcast and how, and overseeing the entire broadcast itself.
 Producers need to have a working knowledge of all aspects of broadcasting; while for some disciplines – namely the technical ones – their mastery needn't be complete, they need to know enough to be able to assess and guide every other person involved in the broadcast.
 Producing can be extremely high-pressure and carries a great responsibility, making it an unattractive prospect for most but a very desirable position for just the right kind of ambitious, problem-solving, performing-under-pressure personality.